PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-13 10:14:47
+Last updated: 2024-04-13 10:15:20
-Random Quote: Because you're so broken you don't even trust yourself.
-And that's scary. - Nate Jacobs
+Random Quote: Don't believe everything you hear.
+Our enemies want to separate us.
+But Mandalorians are stronger together. - Bo-Katan